Dr. Persons' Writings for Clinicians

 Chapters and Articles

-Persons, J. B. (in press).
+Persons, J. B. (2018).
 Simultaneous practice and research: A model for conducting research in private practice.
-In R. Trent Codd, III (Ed.), Practice-based research: A guide for clinicians.
+In R. Trent Codd, III (Ed.), Practice-based research: A guide for clinicians (pp, 153-169).
 New York: Taylor & Francis/Routledge.

 Persons, J. B. (2016).
 Science in practice in cognitive behavior therapy.
 Cognitive and Behavioral Practice, 23, 454-458.

 Persons, J. B. & Hong, J. J. (2016).
 Case formulation and the outcome of cognitive behavior therapy.
 In N. Tarrier & J. Johnson (Eds.), Case formulation in cognitive behaviour therapy (pp. 14-37).
 (2nd ed.).
 London and New York, Routledge.

 Persons, J. B., Hong, J. J., Eidelman, P., & Owen, D. J. (2016).
 Learning from patients and practice.
 In L. F. Campbell (Ed.), APA Handbook of Clinical Psychology (Vol. 5 Education and Profession). (pp. 255-268).
 Washington, D. C.: American Psychological Association.

 Kazantzis, N., Freeman, A., Fruzzetti, A. E., Persons, J. B., & Smucker, M. (2013).
 Unresolved issues regarding the therapeutic relationship element of collaborative empiricism in cognitive and behavioural therapies: An expert panel discussion at AACBT.
 Behaviour Change, 30, 1-11.